openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows-fpga.md

 > **NOTE**: With OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick is no longer supported.

-> **NOTE**: With OpenVINO™ 2020.4 release, Intel® Programmable Acceleration Card (PAC) with Intel® Arria® 10 GX FPGA is no longer supported.
+> **NOTE**: With OpenVINO™ 2020.4 release, Intel® Programmable Acceleration Card (PAC) with Intel® Arria® 10 GX FPGA is no longer supported on Windows.

 **Processor Notes:**